 inserting an amount of cash into the Money Wheel Terminal’s note acceptor; or

-by tendering to the Dealer an amount of cash or Chips.
+tendering to the Dealer an amount of cash or Chips; or

+transferring cash equivalent credits for play from a player loyalty cashless account in accordance with the relevant Electronic Transfer Limits.

 4.4 Where a player inserts cash into a Money Wheel Terminal note acceptor under rule 4.3(a), the amount of cash will automatically be credited to the terminal’s chip account in respect of that Money Wheel Terminal, thereby causing Chips to appear on the display of the Money Wheel Terminal or that amount to be shown as standing to the credit of the terminal’s chip account.